quickapps/docs/en/designers/themes.rst

-Although ``default.ctp`` layout should be enough for most cases, QuickAppsCMS may use different layouts depending on the situation, for example when rendering the user's login form ``login.ctp`` **will be used if exists**, here is a list of layouts your theme might define:
+Although ``default.ctp`` layout should be enough for most cases, QuickAppsCMS may use different layouts depending on the situation, for example when rendering the user’s login form ``login.ctp`` **will be used if exists**, here is a list of layouts your theme might define:

 -  ``default.ctp``: This is the default layout, if none of the listed below exists this layout will be used instead.
--  ``login.ctp``: Used when rendering user's login screen.
+-  ``login.ctp``: Used when rendering user’s login screen.
 -  ``ajax.ctp``: Used when rendering AJAX responses
 -  ``error.ctp``: When an error is reached; 404, 500, etc

-Layout's Header
+Layout’s Header
 ---------------

-Layout's header is where you should place all links to your CSS and JS files, among other things such as meta-descriptions and so on.
-To make your life easier, QuickAppsCMS provides a basic header setup which you can use within your theme's layouts:
+Layout’s header is where you should place all links to your CSS and JS files, among other things such as meta-descriptions and so on.
+To make your life easier, QuickAppsCMS provides a basic header setup which you can use within your theme’s layouts:

 .. code:: php